-Schoolcraft College encourages the accurate and prompt reporting of all crimes to the campus police or to the appropriate police agencies when the victim of a crime elects to, or is unable to, make such a report.
+Schoolcraft College encourages the accurate and prompt reporting of all crimes to the Campus Police or to the appropriate police agencies when the victim of a crime elects to, or is unable to, make such a report.
 Students, faculty, staff, and visitors are encouraged to report all crime, emergencies and suspicious situations to the Campus Police in a timely manner.
 Reports may be made in person, by telephone, or by the emergency Code Blue call box system located in the parking lot areas.
 The Code Blue Assistance phones automatically call the Campus Police Office when the designated area on the front of the phone is pressed.

 If you wish to report a crime committed on campus you should report the incident to the Campus Police by dialing ext.
 4424 using any campus phone, or by calling 734-462-4424.
-If you are a victim of a crime you may report it to the local law enforcement agency and campus officers will assist you in notifying the agency you request such assistance.
-You may also report a crime online at: http://www.schoolcraft.edu/scaware/sc-aware.
+You may also report a crime online at: SC Aware - Student Relations - Schoolcraft College.
 This link can be located at the bottom of the Schoolcraft College homepage at www.schoolcraft.edu.